As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Another core responsibility for PTO Presidents is helping to oversee the finances of the PTO.

-Of course the Treasurer is primarily responsible, but the President should be a signer on the PTO bank accounts and have access to all banking information.
+School parent group Presidents should be a signer on the group’s bank accounts and have access to all banking information, including the account specifics.

 Account Information

-Write it down now to have it on hand when you need it.
+The new is to write all the bank account details down now to have it on hand when you need it.

 That way when the Treasurer get sick and you have to run to the bank to withdraw cash for the concession stand, you’ll know that you have to get there before 5 when the bank closes!